jekyll2014/JsonDictionary/JsonDictionary/readme.txt

 Tech. notes:
 Only the first file name for every unique field/example is saved to database (otherwise there'll be hundreds of files for some fields).
 UI critical controls are inactive on long operations.
-It's possible to re-format json-queries to palce starting brackets ("[,{") on the next line (I personally prefer this way).
+It's possible to re-format json-queries to place starting brackets ("[,{") on the next line (I personally prefer this way).
 Works on database creation time.
-Can only be enabled in the code for now.
+Can be enabled by JsonDictionary.exe.config "ReformatJson" setting.
 It's possible to save all file names for the fielsd/examples.
 Works on database creation time.
-Can only be enabled in the code for now.
+Can be enabled by JsonDictionary.exe.config "CollectAllFileNames" setting.
 Some minor(?) validation errors are suppressed. - the possible reason is outdated schema specification used by NJsonSchema library.

 ====